by Dr. Cameron R. Hume, U.S. Ambassador to Indonesia

 June 24, 2010

-Yesterday I had the pleasure of visiting the NOAA ship Okeanos Explorer in Bitung and participating in the opening ceremonies hosted by the Governor of North Sulawesi.
-The ship’s arrival at Bitung is the latest chapter in a sustained two-year long effort to build an ocean exploration science partnership between Indonesia and the U.S., and to bring the Okeanos Explorer to Indonesia for the first-ever visit to Indonesia of a U.S. government civilian research ship.
+Yesterday, I had the pleasure of visiting NOAA Ship Okeanos Explorer in Bitung and participating in the opening ceremonies hosted by the Governor of North Sulawesi.
+The ship’s arrival at Bitung is the latest chapter in a sustained two-year long effort to build an ocean exploration science partnership between Indonesia and the United States and to bring the Okeanos Explorer to Indonesia for the first-ever visit to Indonesia of a U.S. government civilian research ship.

 About a year ago, President Obama delivered his now-famous Cairo speech calling for closer collaboration between American scientists and scientists from the Muslim world.
 The President’s Cairo vision calls for new relationships in science and technology to advance scientific understanding, promote educational opportunities, and forge stronger ties between America and Muslim majority nations.
 He stated: "I have made the Okeanos Explorer a priority for the Embassy because it represents the future of Indonesia-U.S. scientific collaboration.
 It is a concrete demonstration of the Cairo vision: two great maritime nations working in partnership and mutual scientific interest to understand the mysteries beneath the sea."